 804.71 Internal Controls

-Internal control is the responsibility of all employees of the District.
-The Superintendent and Chief Officer of Business Operations & Finances (CFO) shall be responsible for developing internal controls designed to prevent and detect fraud, financial impropriety, or fiscal irregularities within the District subject to review and approval by the Board.
+All district employees are responsible for adhering to district-established internal controls.
+The superintendent and Chief Financial Officer (CFO) shall develop internal controls designed to prevent and detect fraud, financial impropriety, and/or fiscal irregularities within the district subject to review and approval by the board.

 Fraud, financial improprieties, or irregularities include, but are not limited to:

-- Forgery or unauthorized alteration of any document or account belonging to the District.
+- Forgery and/or unauthorized alteration of any document and/or account belonging to the district.

-- Forgery or unauthorized alteration of a check, bank draft, or any other financial document.
+- Forgery and/or unauthorized alteration of a check, bank draft, and/or any other district financial document.

-- Misappropriation of funds, securities, supplies, or other assets.
+- Misappropriation of district funds, securities, supplies, and/or other assets.

-- Impropriety in the handling of money or reporting of financial transactions.
+- Impropriety in the handling of district monies and/or reporting of financial transactions.

-- Profiteering because of “insider” information of District information or activities.
+- Profiteering because of “insider” information related to district information and/or activities.

-- Disclosing confidential and/or proprietary information to outside parties.
+- Disclosing confidential and/or proprietary district information to outside parties.

-- Accepting or seeking anything of material value, other than items used in the normal course of advertising, from contractors, vendors, or persons providing services to the District.
+- Accepting and/or seeking anything of material value, other than items used in the normal course of advertising, from contractors, vendors, and/or persons providing services to the district.

-- Destroying, removing, or inappropriately using District records, furniture, fixtures, or equipment.
+- Destroying, removing, and/or inappropriately using district records, furniture, fixtures, and/or equipment.

-- Failing to provide financial records to authorized state or local entities.
+- Failing to provide district financial records to authorized state and/or local entities.

-- Failure to cooperate fully with any financial auditors, investigators or law enforcement.
+- Failure to cooperate fully with any financial auditors, investigators and/or law enforcement in district-related matters.

-- Or any other dishonest or fraudulent act involving District monies or resources.
+- Any other dishonest and/or fraudulent act involving district monies or resources.

-Employees bringing forth a legitimate concern about a potential impropriety will not be retaliated against and those who do retaliate against such an employee will be subject to disciplinary action up to, and including, discharge.
+Employees bringing forth a legitimate concern about a potential impropriety shall not face retaliation for raising these concerns; anyone who retaliates against such an employee shall be subject to disciplinary action up to, and including, termination.